 Obtaining Motor Carrier (MC) Authority from the FMCSA is another critical step in setting up your hotshot trucking business.
 DOT Authority Package MC Authority grants you the right to transport cargo for compensation across state lines.
-It's important to note that there are different types of MC Authority depending on the cargo you haul, so you must obtain the correct type for your operations.
+It's important to note that different types of MC Authority depend on the load you haul, so you must obtain the correct type for your operations.

 The process to get your MC Authority involves an application with the FMCSA and a public notice period.
 Once you're granted MC Authority, you must maintain it by adhering to federal regulations, including submitting regular reports and undergoing safety audits.

-Do You Need to Register for International Fuel Tax Agreement (IFTA) and International Registration Plan (IRP)?
+Do You Need to Register for the International Fuel Tax Agreement (IFTA) and International Registration Plan (IRP)?

 As a hotshot trucker, if you plan to operate in multiple jurisdictions across the United States and Canada, you may need to register for the International Fuel Tax Agreement (IFTA) and the International Registration Plan (IRP).

 IFTA is an agreement among the 48 contiguous U.S. states and 10 Canadian provinces to simplify the reporting and payment of fuel taxes.
-By registering for IFTA, you're allowed to file a single fuel tax report every quarter, which determines the net tax or refund due and redistributes taxes among jurisdictions.
+By registering for IFTA, you can file a single fuel tax report every quarter, determining the net tax or refund due and redistributing taxes among jurisdictions.

 Similarly, IRP is a reciprocal agreement for registering vehicles that travel in multiple jurisdictions.
-By registering under the IRP, you pay an annual fee, which is distributed among jurisdictions according to the distance travelled in each.
+By writing under the IRP, you pay an annual fee, which is distributed among jurisdictions according to the distance traveled in each.